-The group plays traditional and new material guaranteed to move audiences from dancing to tears and back again in moments.
+The group plays old and new traditional material guaranteed to move audiences from toe-tapping to tears and back again in moments.

-Band members are also in demand on other world music stages, recording & touring with The Indigo Girls (US), Sinead O’Connor (Ireland), Natacha Atlas (Egypt), She’Koyokh (UK), Abdel Ali Slimani (Algeria), and Ahmed Mukhtar (Iraq).
+Band members are also in demand on other world music stages, recording & touring with The Indigo Girls (US), Sinead O’Connor (Ireland), Natacha Atlas (Egypt), She’Koyokh (UK), and Ahmed Mukhtar (Iraq).

 “Four of Europe's most talented klezmer musicians.
 They bring a wealth of knowledge, experience and excitement to their performances."
 Frank London, the Klezmatics

 Ilana Cravitz (violin), Susi Evans (clarinet), Carol Isaacs (accordion), Indra Buraczewska (double bass & vocals - Latvia/Australia) / Rupert Gillett (double bass - UK).
 Meet the band

 "Dynamic and authentic."
 Time Out London